Omar Zaani: Life after the war

 After the war was over, Zaani helped his father cover his family's expenses by working as the director of the Ottoman College from which he had graduated, and a music teacher at the Marie Kassab School.
 Whilst working, Zaani wrote different plays, then presented them on the school's stage with the help of his friends.

 In 1920, Zaani worked as an officer in the Al-Bidaya court in Beirut.
-He was then awarded a scholarship from Al-Makassed Philanthropic Islamic Association of Beirut to study Law in Saint Joseph University, which he joined after passing the exam.
+He was then awarded a scholarship from Al-Makassed Philanthropic Islamic Association of Beirut to study law in Saint Joseph University, which he joined after passing the exam.

 Later, Omar Zaani was deported to the Batroun court by a special decree issued by Charles Debbas, then the Lebanese President, after Zaani wrote "بدنا بحرية يا ريس", in which he heavily criticized the Lebanese president and the French mandate of Lebanon.

 Literary career

 Omar Zaani was a ballad poet and singer.
 His songs and poems frequently reflected the social and political circumstances as well as the historical events that were arriving in Lebanon and surrounding Arab countries.
 He indirectly and satirically criticized the regime in most of his works.
 Hence, as a civil servant, he did not want to reveal his identity at the beginning of his artistic career.
 He went incognito with the name of "Mr. Honnein."

 Through his art, Zaani aimed to deliver the problems, worries, and sufferings of the people.
 His use of a mixture of written and informal dialect in his poems was a mirror of that.
-He claimed that these type of poems were commonly used in France, and were one of the main factors that lead to the French Revolution in 1789.
+He claimed that these types of poems were commonly used in France, and were one of the main factors that lead to the French Revolution in 1789.
 For that reason, he gained the title of the "poet of the people", "son of the country", "Arab Voltaire", and "Molière of the East".